wp-plugins/contact-form-7-sms-addon/readme.txt

 2. SMS settings in detail

 == Changelog ==

+= 1.5.3 =
+* Update mediaburst API wrapper for character compatability on older PHP installs
+* Rename mediaburst API wrapper class so it works correctly when eCommerce plugin is installed

 = 1.5.2 =
 * Update mediaburst API Wrapper to fix character encoding of & sign